mriscoc/SBA-Library/EASYDRV/readme.md

   DAT_O : out std_logic_vector;   -- SBA Data output bus / Read Status/Position
   INT_O	: out std_logic;          -- Interrupt request output
   -- PORT Interface;
-  ENABLE : out std_logic;         -- EASYDRIVER enable
-  DIR    : out std_logic;         -- EASYDRIVER direction
+  nENABLE: out std_logic;         -- EASYDRIVER enable outputs, active low DIR    : out std_logic;         -- EASYDRIVER direction
   STEP   : out std_logic;         -- EASYDRIVER step
   RSTPOS : in std_logic           -- Force reset position input
   );
 end EASYDRV;
 ```

 **Description:**
-SBA Simple step motor adapter for Easy Driver and similar
+SBA Simple step motor adapter for Easy Driver and similar hardware.
-hardware.
 The IP Core have a register where the current position (currpos) is
 storage, this register can be reset internally using the corresponding bit
 in the control register or externally using the input port RSTPOS.
 Writing to the set position register (setpos) instruct to the adapter to
 source the appropriate signals trough the DIR and STEP outputs to achieve the
 new position.
+When the step motor arrive to the destiny position a flag
+(INTSTUS) is set to '1' in the status register and reset when the status
+register is readed.
 The IP Core controls the STEP speed and acceleration.

 *Generics:*
 - minspd: minimum step/second speed